mastercomfig/mastercomfig/docs/tf2/cvarlist_linux.md

 sv_bonus_map_complete                    : cmd      :                  : Completes a bonus map.
 sv_bonus_map_unlock                      : cmd      :                  : Locks a bonus map.
 sv_cacheencodedents                      : 1        :                  : If set to 1, does an optimization to prevent extra SendTable_Encode calls.
+sv_chat_bucket_size_tier1                : 4        : , "sv"           : The maxmimum size of the short term chat msg bucket.
+sv_chat_bucket_size_tier2                : 30       : , "sv"           : The maxmimum size of the long term chat msg bucket.
+sv_chat_seconds_per_msg_tier1            : 3        : , "sv"           : The number of seconds to accrue an additional short term chat msg.
+sv_chat_seconds_per_msg_tier2            : 10       : , "sv"           : The number of seconds to accrue an additional long term chat msg.
 sv_cheats                                : 0        : , "nf", "rep"    : Allow cheats on server
 sv_clearhinthistory                      : cmd      :                  : Clear memory of server side hints displayed to the player. sv_client_cmdrate_difference             : 20       : , "rep"          : cl_cmdrate is moved to within sv_client_cmdrate_difference units of cl_updaterate before it is clamped between sv_mincmdrate and sv_maxcmdrate.